 And, as evidenced by recent issues on university campuses, that were aired on Douban and Weibo, some young women are turning against the very idea of Women’s Day (and Girl’s Day on March 7th) itself because they’re wary of commercialism and extremely tired of the day being used as an excuse by some to make denigrating public statements about women.

-Important things to keep in mind.
+Important things for brands in China to keep in mind.

-What are the lessons for brands?
+What are the takeaway lessons for brands?

 - Make sure your brand ambassadors have no history of denigrating statements and stereotypes related to women and make sure there are no such statements in your campaigns.